SolaceLabs/Solace-flume-channel/README.md

     * Visit https://solace.com/downloads/
     * A variety of download options are available to run the software locally
     * Follow the instructions for whatever download option you choose

+### Configure Your Broker

+By default, the "default" client username on the Solace broker's "default" VPN has no password provided.
+This sample supplies a password, which is also "default".
+Edit the default client username on the broker to provide password.
+Alternatively, you can supply a different VPN, a different client username and a different password.

+For more details on configuring client usernames, see https://docs.solace.com/Configuring-and-Managing/Configuring-Client-Usernames.htm

+For more details on configuring VPNs, see https://docs.solace.com/Configuring-and-Managing/Configuring-VPNs.htm

 ### Run a Sample